-By using photogrammetry, texturing and mesh modelling, Lithodomos VR creates immersive experiences of the Greek and Roman worlds for viewing on Virtual Reality Head Mounted devices, for example: the Oculus Rift, Samsung Gear VR, Google Cardboard and many others.
-Unlike many VR content creators, our point of difference is that we specialse in VR content for the Greek and Roman worlds.
-Our reconstructions stem from years of research and firsthand knowledge, and they reflect the best academic practices to ensure that the end product is both as accurate as can be possible and informative for the viewer.
+The Lithodomos VR team creates immersive Virtual Reality experiences of the ancient world for a variety of platforms, including the Oculus Rift, Samsung Gear VR and Google Cardboard.
+Lithodomos VR’s reconstructions stem from years of research and firsthand knowledge, and reflect the best academic practices to ensure that the end product is both as accurate as possible and informative and enjoyable for the viewer.

 Co-Founder and CEO

-Simon is a PhD researcher at the University of Melbourne, and is a member of the Transformative Technologies Research Unit.
-Trained as a Classical archaeologist, Simon’s research is in the field of the emergence of Hellenistic style poleis in Asia Minor from the 2nd century BC to the Roman Imperial period.
+Simon trained as a Classical archaeologist, and his research centres on Greek-style poleis in Asia Minor from the 2nd century BC to the Roman Imperial period.
 He especially focusses his research on: city planning, building types and their evolution, questions of social identity and the difficulties in defining ancient identity.
-He also actively engages with 3D technology, its applications to archaeology through the use of photogrammetry, 3D printing, as well as developing virtual reality environments using the Oculus Rift platform.
+He also actively engages with 3D technology, its applications to archaeology through the use of photogrammetry, 3D printing, as well as developing virtual reality environments.
 He is excited about bringing the ancient world back to life with Lithodomos VR.
 He is also a member of the Aspendos archaeological project.

 Co-Founder and COO